22 Vulpeculae

+Sidney Parsons and Thomas Abe discovered that 22 Vulpeculae is a variable star, in 1983.
 The two stars have an orbit that is oriented in such a way that they periodically eclipse each other, each star alternately blocking the light of the other.
-For that, it has been given the variable star designation QS Vulpeculae; 22 Vulpeculae is the Flamsteed designation.
+For that, it was given the variable star designation QS Vulpeculae in 1985; 22 Vulpeculae is the Flamsteed designation.
 The maximum drop in visual apparent magnitude is 0.05 magnitudes when the hot secondary is completely hidden by the large cool primary.
 The eclipses are deeper at shorter wavelengths because a greater proportion of the short-wavelength radiation comes from the hot star.
 The primary eclipses last for eight days at visual wavelengths, but partial phases can be detected for up to 17 days at ultraviolet wavelengths due to the expanded atmosphere and wind of the primary star.
 Secondary eclipse, where the hot star transits the cooler one, are undetectable, and ellipsoidal variations due to distortion of the large primary produce brightness changes of less than 1.5%.